 So there you have it.
 The ALFRESCO.
 Tuned by the only instrument that really counts: our ears.
 Developed by SOUNDISLAND in partnership with Henriksen Amplifiers.
 Distributed worldwide by SOUNDISLANDMUSIC.COM.
 Guaranteed to make you and your music very happy for many years to come.

-Buy one today at our special introductory price and we'll have it at your doorstep within a few days, ready to make music!
+Buy one today at our special introductory price and we'll have it at your doorstep as soon as we can assemble yours, ready to make music!

 POWER: 120 watts RMS @ 8-ohms [internal speaker]